wp-plugins/wp-mautic/readme.txt

 This plugin will allow you to add Mautic (Free Open Source Marketing Automation) tracking to your site.

+== Description ==

+[Mautic](http://mautic.org) http://wordpress.org Plugin inserts Mautic tracking image and forms to the WP website.
+Your Mautic instance will be able to track information about your visitors that way.

-Key features:
+### Key features
 - You don't have to edit source code of your template to insert tracking code.
 - Plugin adds additional information to tracking image URL so you get better results than using just plain HTML code of tracking image.
 - You can use Mautic form embed with shortcode descirbed below.

-== Description ==

-[Mautic](http://mautic.org) [Wordpress](http://wordpress.org) Plugin inserts Mautic tracking image and forms to the WP website.
-Your Mautic instance will be able to track information about your visitors that way.

 ### Mautic Tracking Image

 Tracking image works right after you finish step 5 of Installation above.
 That means it will insert 1 px gif image loaded from your Mautic instance.
 You can check HTML source code (CTRL + U) of your WP website to make sure the plugin works.
 You should be able to find something like this:

 `<img src="http://yourmautic.com/mtracking.gif" />`

+There will be probably longer URL query string at the end of the tracking image URL.
+It is encoded additional data about the page (title, url, referrer, language).

 ### Mautic Forms